MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels.md

 ### Label priority (order matters)

-When you create your sensitivity labels in the Microsoft Purview compliance portal, they appear in a list on the **Sensitivity** tab on the **Labels** page.
+When you create your sensitivity labels in the Microsoft Purview compliance portal, they appear in a list in the **Information Protection** \> **Labels** page.
 In this list, the order of the labels is important because it reflects their priority.
 You want your most restrictive sensitivity label, such as Highly Confidential, to appear at the **bottom** of the list, and your least restrictive sensitivity label, such as Public, to appear at the **top**.

 You can apply just one sensitivity label to an item such as a document, email, or container.
 If you set an option that requires your users to provide a justification for changing a label to a lower classification, the order of this list identifies the lower classifications.
 However, this option does not apply to sublabels that share the priority of their parent label.